-WE Family Offices caters to high net worth and ultra-high net worth individuals and families; the firm does not currently serve any individuals who do not meet the SEC’s definition of high net worth individual, which is anyone with at least $750,000 under management or a net worth of at least $1.5 million.
+WE Family Offices caters to high net worth and ultra-high net worth individuals and families only.
+No other type of client is listed in its brochure materials.
 While there’s no specified minimum investment requirement, the minimum annual fee that clients typically must pay is $150,000.

-Many of the firm’s live outside the United States, primarily in Latin America and Europe.
-In fact, 67% of WE Family Offices’ current clients live abroad.
-Thus, the group has teamed up with two international firms — the UK-based investment advisor, Wren Investment Office, in London and the Spanish multi-family office, MdF Family Partners, in Madrid — to share resources and expertise.
+The firm has teamed up with two international firms — the UK-based investment advisor, Wren Investment Office, in London and the Spanish multi-family office, MdF Family Partners, in Madrid — to share resources and expertise, and offer services to clients around the world.
 WE Family Offices has an ownership interest in Wren, and it sometimes shares client fees with MdF.

 Services offered by WE Family Offices

 WE Family Offices makes recommendations on most aspects of wealthy families’ financial lives.
 Advisors will weigh in on wealth management and investment strategy topics including family missions and objectives; asset allocation and investment choices; estate and tax planning; and risk management.
-They will also evaluate your current third party providers and charges.
+They will also evaluate clients’ current third-party providers and charges.
 The team can also provide administrative support services, such as reporting and cash flow review.